The Role of a Notary when Selling or Buying Property

 Generally, you can have peace of mind knowing that your Notary public is handling all that pertains to your transactions so that you do not end up in losses.
 Remember, you solely make the decision to hire a Notary thus, you must ensure you let your real estate agent know of your intention to work with one.

-A notary public is also handy when you are buying or selling property overseas without having to go there in person.
+A notary public is also handy when you are buying or selling houses or apartments overseas without having to go there in person.
 That is, you could sign the papers from wherever you are where your signature can be notarised for the majority of the transactions.

 In fact, the majority of people wishing to sell or buy property overseas usually opt to do their transactions without having to travel from Wales and England.
 Although the Notary can witness as you sign the documents and verify that you understand the implication of signing these documents, the major advice you could get for the transaction should rest with your legal representative in the country where the documents will be used.